-How can I go to Père Lachaise?
+How do I get to Père Lachaise?

 16 Rue du Repos, 75020 Paris, France